 Student quality Winsor & Newton 8 ml watercolor tubes can be purchased in Art Escape Studio for 35 DKK.

-When it comes to watercolor paper there is a huge difference in quality and material.
+Watercolor paper comes in many different types of quality and material.
 Never choose paper that is less than 300 g. pr. m2 since thinner paper will bend too much when it gets wet.

 In a nutshell, the terms “hot press” and “cold press” refer to the paper’s surface finish or texture.
-Cold pressed paper has a slightly bumpy, textured surface.
-But hot pressed paper has a smooth surface finish.
+Cold pressed paper has a slightly bumpy, textured surface and hot pressed paper has a smooth surface finish.

 There is another category of watercolor paper called rough.
 This paper has a very pronounced texture.